sqlancer/sqlancer.github.io/_posts/2023-07-22-gsoc-sqlancer-final.md

 The log files will be stored in the following format: `logs/<DBMS>/reduce/<database>-reduce.log`.
 For instance, if the tested DBMS is SQLite3 and the current database is named database0, the log file will be located at `logs/sqlite3/reduce/database0-reduce.log`.

 ## Usage
 Test-case reduction is disabled by default.
+The reducers only works for DBMSs that have implemented the `Reproducer` class.

 The statement reducer can be enabled by passing `--use-reducer` when starting SQLancer.
 If you wish to further shorten each statements, you need to additionally pass the `--reduce-ast` parameter so that the AST-based reduction is applied.

 Note: if `--reduce-ast` is set, `--use-reducer` option must be enabled first.